DrAShabut/AndroidDev/session-3.md

 }
 ```

-4. Done.
+4. You are done now.
 Run your application.
 5. Set the notification's tap action: every notification should respond to a tap, usually to open an activity in your app that corresponds to the notification.
 To do so, you must specify a content intent defined with a PendingIntent object and pass it to setContentIntent().
 The following snippet shows how to create a basic intent to open an activity when the user taps the notification:

 ```java
 // Create an explicit intent for an Activity in your app Intent intent = new Intent(this, TestActivity.class);